Web API navigation properties

-The way you work with collection-valued navigation properties using OData is the same regardless of whether the relationship is a one-to-many or many-to-many relationship.
+The way you work with collection-valued navigation properties using OData is the same regardless of whether the relationship is one-to-many or many-to-many.
 Both are considered collections and you interact with them the same way.

 A many-to-one relationship is the mirror image of the one-to-many relationship.
-It will have a partner single-valued navigation property.
-In the Single-valued navigation properties example above we looked at the
+It has a partner single-valued navigation property.
+In the earlier single-valued navigation properties example, we looked at the

 createdby single-valued navigation property for the